willstepp/dogs-of-santiago/dos_notes.md

 1500: Has breakfast, checks email.
 Gets a message from Constanza, to meet at The Clinic in one hour.
 When he is getting into the cab he sees the cripple man.
 For no seeming reason, decides to take him to San Bernardo to see his son on a bus.
 1500: Bus trip, Arrival
 1500: ShantyTown
-1500: Reunion with son and friends (piss in his cup, everybody laughs, including the old man)
+1500: Reunion with son and friends (one of the men pisses on Will, everybody laughs, including the old man)
 1500: Mugging and Stabbed
 1500: Walks in a Delirium to the Park
 1500: Witness to the BonFire, where they sacrifice a child